nuagenetworks/nuage-metroae/CONTRIBUTING.md

 - The repo owner will review your PR prior to merge into the dev branch.
 - Comments from the repo owner and other contributors must be answered prior to merge to dev.
 - All contributions must be tested on appropriate target servers, e.g. KVM or ESX.
-- Questions and support can be found on the `nuage-metro-interest@lists.nokia.com` mailing list.
+- Questions and support can be found on the `nuage-metro-interest@list.nokia.com` mailing list.

-##User input
+## User input

 All variables that can be modified by a user must be included in one of the variable files: `build_vars.yml`, `upgrade_vars.yml`, and `user_vars.yml`.
 The variable specifications must include comments that explain the variable's purpose and acceptable vallues.
 Variables that are almost never modified may be included in standard Ansible variable locations.

-##Playbook Design
+## Playbook Design

 All contributions must be consistent with the deisgn of existing playbooks and roles.
 Specifically, playbooks and roles fall into one of the following categories: